iridium-browser/website/_features/1_speed.md

 ---

 #### SPEED #
-Iridium is just fast in any way.
-It starts very fast and loads and renders also very complex web sites really fast.
+Iridium is just fast in every way.
+It starts very fast, loads and also renders very complex web sites really fast.